• How To Write A Business Continuity Plan

 • Fire and physical destruction of premises or property.

-The disaster recovery plan (DRP), although sometimes used synonymously with BCP, is usually used to refer to the systems based sub-element of the DRP.
-It addresses IT systems, telecoms and other data related systems that require a recovery plan in the event of a disaster.
-You might consider how you backup your data, whether it is copied off site, or held in a data centre - so that it can be recovered in the even of a problem.
+The disaster recovery plan (DRP), although sometimes used synonymously with BCP, is usually used to refer to the systems-based sub-element of the DRP.
+It addresses IT systems, telecoms and other data-related systems that require a recovery plan in the event of a disaster.
+You might consider how you back up your data, whether it is copied off-site, or held in a data centre - so that it can be recovered in the event of a problem.

 The plan needs to be a living document, it needs to be updated regularly and it needs to be understood by your staff.
 Otherwise, it is likely to become outdated and may fail you when the moment arrives.
 If you haven't updated the plan to account for a newly added essential system, the plan will no longer be effective.

-It also needs to be tested, prior to a disaster, in order to confirm that it works in practice.
+It also needs to be tested, before a disaster, to confirm that it works in practice.

-Format For Your BCP & Disaster Recovery Plans
+Format For Your BCP, Contingency Plan & Disaster Recovery Plans

 • Strategy to recovery.